offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 ### <a name="storage.packages" href="#storage.packages">Storage packages</a>
-settings for packages, will override storage setting:
+settings for packages, will override storage setting

 ```ini
 [storage.packages]